Kehrlann/spring-security-samples/multitenant/README.md

 }
 ```

-So if we try our call again, `red-user` on `black.` tenant, but targeting the `/secured/todo` endpoint instead of
+So if we try our call again, `red-user` on `blue.` tenant, but targeting the `/secured/todo` endpoint instead of
 `/todo`, then our custom authorization manager kicks in, and the request is rejected:

 ```
-curl  http://black.127.0.0.1.nip.io:8080/secured/todo -H "Cookie: JSESSIONID=<your session id goes here>"
+curl  http://blue.127.0.0.1.nip.io:8080/secured/todo -H "Cookie: JSESSIONID=<your session id goes here>"

 # Response:
 #